Singapore: Working and Living

 Health, Education and Pensions

-Medisave was introduced in 1984 as a national medical savings account scheme; Singapore resident employees (and self-employed workers, about whom more later) are obliged to contribute between 6-8% of their monthly wages to a personal Medisave account, the contents of which can be used to pay for the medical expenses of the account holder, or their close family members.
+Medisave was introduced in 1984 as a national medical savings account scheme.
+Singapore-resident employees are obliged to contribute 6-8% of their monthly wages to a personal Medisave account, the contents of which can be used to pay for the medical expenses of the account holder, or their close family members.

-The self-employed are required to contribute to Medisave if their net trade income is more than SGD6,000 per year, with contributions based on the previous year’s net trade income, and their age.
+The self-employed are required to contribute to Medisave if their net trade income is more than SG$6,000 per year, with contributions based on the previous year’s net trade income, and their age.

 Contributions can be made via the Central Provident Fund website, in monthly instalments through the GIRO system, by cheque, or using cash or cash cards at Singpost offices and dedicated payment machines, or by using the NETS (Network for Electronic Transfers) system.